zerodaycode/canyon-book/src/the_migrations.md

 if an entity was renamed, if an entity field was renamed or changed it's type, and finally, if an entity has a new `field annotation` or a pre-existent one was removed from your code.

-Then, when it's still compiling, `Canyon` will query the database adding, removing or updating the necessary, letting everything `up-to-date` for when your program starts it's execution.
+Then, when it's still compiling, `Canyon` will generate the queries to the database.

 And that's all.
 Even if it's by far the most complicated feature of `Canyon`, there's no much more explanation about how affects you when are developing, and that's because,